utkhagni13/Gitty/README.md

 [Hackerrank](https://www.hackerrank.com/utkhagni13)

-Some challenges from the problem solving domain of hackerrank.com
+Some challenges from problem solving domain of hackerrank.com